jordanalexandermeyer/product/spec/pages/product_page/simple/features/information.md

 - Description: Type and amount of asset being provided as collateral per bond
 - Value: numbers and types of asset
-  - Ex: 0.05 UNI
+  - Ex: 0.5 UNI

 #### Collateral token price

 - Description: The current price of the asset provided as collateral in terms of the borrowed asset
 - Value: numbers and types of asset
-  - Ex: 25.93 USDC
+  - Ex: 10 USDC

 #### Collateral value

 - Description: The current value of the collateral in terms of the borrowed asset.
 This number comes from multiplying bond collateral by current token price
 - Value: numbers and types of asset
-  - 3 USDC
+  - Ex: 5 USDC

-#### Collateralization ratio
+#### Put Strike price

-- Description: Calculated by dividing value of collateral offered by bonds issued.
+- Description: Collateral token price at which the collateral token value equals the amount owed
-- Value: percent
+- Value: number in borrowed asset
-  - Ex: 300%
+  - Ex: 2 USDC

 ## Example